RedHatInsights/insights-core/docs/api.rst

 A ``Parser`` takes the raw content of a particular ``Data Source`` such as file contents or command output, parses it, and then provides a small API for plugins to query.
 The parsed data and computed facts available via the API are also serialized to be used in downstream processes.
-The

 Choosing a Module
 -----------------